Scarabaeus1031/NEXAH/NAVIGATOR/README.md

 **Applications**
 [../APPLICATIONS/](../APPLICATIONS/)

-**URF Axial Space** (new 3D layer)
+**URF Axial Space (3D Layer)**
 [../urf_axial_space/README.md](../urf_axial_space/README.md)

 ---

-# Summary
+# 🧠 Summary

 The `NAVIGATOR` directory is the **top-level orientation space** of the NEXAH repository.

-It does not replace the framework, research, or applications.

-Instead, it helps connect them.

-NEXAH combines structural modeling, regime analysis, risk geometry, navigation strategies and execution logic into a unified system for exploring and navigating **complex dynamic systems**.
+It connects:

+- theory
+- structure
+- applications
+- system evolution

+into a unified perspective.

 ---

+# 🔥 Final Insight

+NEXAH is not a static framework.

+It is a system that turns:

+> **dynamics → structure → geometry → navigation**

+---

 **NEXAH Navigator**
-Orientation layer for repository, architecture status, and capability overview.
+Orientation layer for repository, architecture status, and system understanding.